Home, Up: Operators and Constants

 The zero threshold applies to SIGN and to the "is" operators IS0, ISNOT0, IS+, IS+0, IS- and IS-0.

-FRAC rounds its result to a total of 18 digits of the argument because more decimal digits would be random, and then down to 0.999999999999999 (15 digits) if it is larger, to avoid the result 1.
+FRAC rounds the absolute value of its result down to 0.999999999999999 (15 digits) if it is higher, to avoid showing the result 1.

 Home, Up: Operators and Constants, Next: 2-Argument Operators